sorpaas/etclient/README.md

 [![Build Status](https://travis-ci.org/sorpaas/etclient.svg?branch=master)](https://travis-ci.org/sorpaas/etclien)

-An bare minimum Ethereum client built on top of SputnikVM and `etcommon`.
+A bare minimum Ethereum client built on top of SputnikVM and `etcommon`.
 See [this page](https://that.world/~source/etclient.html) for the current progress.